Henselian schemes in positive characteristic: Quasi-coherent sheaves on Henselian schemes

 Now consider two coherent sheaves $\F,\G$ on $X$.
 The coherent Hom-sheaf $\mc{H}om_X(\F,\G)$ has Henselization $\mc{H}om_{X^h}(\F^h,\G^h)$ since $X^h \to X$ is flat on local rings.
 By Lemma~\ref{lem:h0gen}, we deduce that the natural map is an isomorphism.
 By the definition of the Hom-sheaf, this is the natural map so that map is bijective.

 Therefore the functor $\F \mapsto \F^h$ is fully faithful as we desired to show.\end{proof}

+\begin{remark} In view of Proposition~\ref{prop:hensfullfaithexact}, it is natural to wonder when the functor $\F \mapsto \F^h$ is an equivalence of categories.
+In the affine case, by Lemma~\ref{lem:modpullback} the essential surjectivity of the functor $\F \mapsto \F^h$ is equivalent to the question of essential surjectivity of $\fwt$.
+This does not hold even for finitely presented modules, as seen in Example~\ref{ex:grecowrong}, which has a Henselian pair $(A,I)$ where $A$ is a $\Q$-algebra.

+These issues do not arise for affine Henselian schemes $\sph(A,I)$ where $A$ is an $\mathbf{F}_p$-algebra, as discussed in Theorem~\ref{thm:niceqcoh}.
+It is not clear if an affine characteristic $0$ counterexample similar to Proposition~\ref{prop:cxyhglobsec} and Example~\ref{ex:grecowrong} exists where $A$ is not a $\Q$-algebra or a $\mathbf{F}_p$-algebra.

-\begin{remark} In view of Proposition~\ref{prop:hensffulexact}, it is natural to wonder when the function $\F \mapsto \F^h$ is an equivalence of categories.
-This is false in characteristic $0$.
-Because de Jong showed in \cite{cohpropblog} that even for a complete DVR $A$ with fraction field $K$ of characteristic $0$ that the group $\H^1((\P_A^1)^h,\O_{(\P_A^1)^h})$ is nonzero, a similar technique to Example~\ref{ex:grecowrong} is used to give a counterexample in \cite{ghga}.
+However, de Jong showed in \cite{cohpropblog} that even for a complete DVR $A$ with fraction field $K$ of characteristic $0$, the group $\H^1((\P_A^1)^h,\O_{(\P_A^1)^h})$ is nonzero.
+This nonvanishing is used in \cite[Example 4.4.1]{ghga} to give a similar algebraizability counterexample to Example~\ref{ex:grecowrong}.
+Thus even when the base ring is $A=\Z_p$, which is not a $\Q$-algebra, Henselian schemes in characteristic 0 exhibit pathological behavior.

 In \cite{ghga} we will show that algebraizability is inherited by coherent subsheaves (without any $p$-torsion hypotheses).
-Applying this to ideal sheaves, we will deduce a Henselian equivalent of Chow's theorem on algebraization and the algebraizability of maps between Henselizations of proper schemes; we will also be able to extend Proposition~\ref{prop:hensffulexact} to the case where the base ring $A$ is Noetherian but not necessarily complete. \end{remark}
+Applying this to ideal sheaves, we will deduce a Henselian equivalent of Chow's theorem on algebraization and the algebraizability of maps between Henselizations of proper schemes; we will also be able to extend Proposition~\ref{prop:hensfullfaithexact} to the case where the base ring $A$ is Noetherian but not necessarily complete. \end{remark}